hannah-yun/condition_monitoring/README.md

 Ensure you have the following installed:
 - MATLAB and R
 - Required Libraries:
-- MATLAB: Signal Processing Toolbox, DL Toolbox
+- MATLAB: Signal Processing Toolbox, The DL Toolbox
 - R: ggplot2, cpop, and tidyverse (if required)

-In the DL Toolbox, we use a dictionary learning function called DL, which is adapted from https://gitlab.com/pirofti/dl-box.
-This toolbox can be found in the DL folder.
+In the DL Toolbox, we use a dictionary learning function called DL, which can be downloaded from https://github.com/dl-book.
+In the repository, please download the DL folder.

 **How to use**